jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

             Combinators.combine(keys, values).as(Tuple::of).list();

     // This could be implemented as streaming and reducing
-    // but probably less understandable
-    return keysAndValues.map(keyValueList -> {
+    // but that'd probably be less understandable return keysAndValues.map(keyValueList -> {
         BST<Integer, Integer> bst = BST.nil();
         for (Tuple2<Integer, Integer> kv : keyValueList) {